mdp-toolkit/mdp-docs/sphinx/source/development.rst

 General Style Guidelines
 ------------------------

+- Read carefully the :ref:`Writing your own
+  nodes: subclassing Node <write-your-own-nodes>` section of the :ref:`Tutorial <tutorial>`.
 - Remember to set the supported dtypes for your nodes.
   Example of a node supporting only single and double precision:
   * ``SFANode`` in mdp-toolkit/mdp/nodes/sfa_nodes.py